John Campbell Merriam: Biography

 He was born in Hopkinton, Iowa, the eldest child of postmaster, store proprietor, and American Civil War veteran Charles E. Merriam.
 His middle name Campbell was his mother's middle name, and the maiden name of his maternal grandmother.

 Both his father Charles E. Merriam and his paternal uncle Henry C. Merriam had served as officers in the 12th Iowa Infantry, Company K; after capture at the Battle of Shiloh, they were sent to Libby Prison for some time before being returned to the battlefields.
 Eventually, when the two brothers were mustered out, they returned to Iowa, married, and raised families.

 As a young man, he began collecting Paleozoic invertebrate fossils near his Iowa home.
 He received a bachelor's degree from Lenox College in Hopkinton, Iowa, his father's alma mater, then went to the University of California to study geology and botany under Joseph Le Conte.
-He later went to Munich, Germany, to study under the famous paleontologist Karl von Zittel.
-In 1894 he returned to the U.S. and joined the faculty at the University of California, teaching and performing research in both vertebrate and invertebrate paleontology.
+He later went to the Ludwig-Maximilians-Universität München in Germany to study under the famous paleontologist Karl von Zittel.
+In 1894, he returned to the U.S. and joined the faculty at the University of California, teaching and performing research in both vertebrate and invertebrate paleontology.

-In 1901 one of his lectures on paleontology inspired the young Annie Montague Alexander, who financed and took part in his expedition that year to Fossil Lake in Oregon.
+In 1901, one of his lectures on paleontology inspired the young Annie Montague Alexander, who financed and took part in his expedition that year to Fossil Lake in Oregon.
 Alexander, who went on to a lifelong career as a paleontological benefactress, financed his subsequent expeditions to Mount Shasta in 1902 and 1903, as well as his famous 1905 Saurian Expedition to the West Humboldt Range in Nevada.
 During this expedition Merriam unearthed 25 specimens of ichthyosaur, many of them considered the finest ever found.

-In 1903 he was recognized as an Associate Member of the Boone and Crockett Club, a wildlife conservation organization founded in 1887 by Theodore Roosevelt and George Bird Grinnell.
+In 1903, he was recognized as an Associate Member of the Boone and Crockett Club, a wildlife conservation organization founded in 1887 by Theodore Roosevelt and George Bird Grinnell.